Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

   }
   ```

-- cannot be used to define a generic component
+- `FC` cannot be used to define a generic component

   - while we can define generic functional components(because it's just a function):